aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-image/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML to IMAGE via Java" h2="Export MHTML file to IMAGE within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert mhtml file to IMAGE image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to IMAGE.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an MHTML file to an IMAGE image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export MHTML to JPEG.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG to IMAGE.

+The Aspose.PDF for Java API is a powerful PDF manipulation library that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It also provides the ability to export MHTML to JPEG, which is the first step in the conversion process.
+The API supports a wide range of features, including the ability to add text, images, and annotations to PDF documents, as well as the ability to extract text and images from PDF documents.

+The Aspose.Imaging for Java Image Processing API is a comprehensive library for manipulating images in Java.
+It provides a wide range of features, including the ability to render JPEG to IMAGE.
+This API also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.
+It also provides the ability to apply various image processing operations, such as resizing, cropping, and rotating images.

+By using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, you can easily convert an MHTML file to an IMAGE image in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for manipulating documents, images, and other file formats in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}